yang-zhang/docker-setup/README.md

 ### Image: [`r`](https://github.com/yang-zhang/docker-setup/blob/master/r/Dockerfile)

 ## Build the images
+Run this from the terminal under the project root (`docker-setup`) or add it to `.bash_profile`:
 ```sh
 dkbuild() {
 	docker build $1 --tag $1
 }
 ```
+Run these from the terminal to build the images:
 ```sh
 $ dkbuild base
 $ dkbuild ds